Eucalyptus pachycalyx: Distribution and habitat

 Shiny-barked gum grows in open forest on hills near granite outcrops.
 It occurs in isolated populations from the Atherton Tableland in Queensland, to far north-eastern New South Wales.

 Conservation status

 Subspecies banyabba is listed as "endangered" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and under the New South Wales Government Biodiversity Conservation Act 2016.
 Subspecies waajensis, which only occurs in Queensland, is classified as "endangered" under the Queensland Government Nature Conservation Act 1992.
+The International Union for the Conservation of Nature listed E. pachycalyx as a least concern species in 2019 noting it has a stable, albeit severely fragmented, population and dominates the areas in which it is found.